servcox/event-sauce/README.md

 Note that you can change the poll interval to control your consistency.

-You can also trigger a manual poll to immediately trigger the callbacks for any events that hadn't yet been recieved:
+You can also trigger a manual poll to immediately trigger the callbacks for any events that hadn't yet been received:

 ```c#
 await store.PollNow();